Shahabs2004/WhiteLagoon/README.md

-What am I going to get from this course?
+as i am Learning this Course this Project Will Complete along side What am I going to get from this course?
 Learn structure of ASP NET Core Project
 Learn identity security of ASP NET Core using MVC